rguest20/MS1-Elite/README.md

 > Unpacking objects: 100% (10/10), done.
 ```

-Click [Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.

 ## Credits

 ### Code

--   The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.